Assata’s House

 We explore ways to support collective care that reconnects people to themselves, each other, and the Earth.
 Guided by the knowledge and traditions of BIPOC femmes, we preserve healing practices, strengthen caregivers, and help shape the future of care that truly sustains.

 Assata’s House is grateful for the funding support that has helped sustain our programs and care-based work.
-This includes support from Bread & Roses, Barra Foundation, Reinvestment Fund, and the City of Philadelphia Department of Public Health (Maternal and Family Health Division).
+This includes support from the Barra Foundation, Reinvestment Fund, Bread & Roses, and the City of Philadelphia Department of Public Health (Maternal and Family Health Division).